 As a multi-talented volunteer, Derek has used his photographic skills to record individual coins from the Iron Age coin hoard at La Hougue Bie.
 He has also helped to restore the interactive dolls house in the Merchants’ House Nursery at Jersey Museum, by providing a replacement front door, and is one of the cider makers at La Faîs’sie d’Cidre at Hamptonne.
-This year he is helping JH to be more “green” by converting wooden barrels for use as bins to collect used plastic bottles and aluminium cans for recycling.
+Last year he helped JH to be more “green”, by converting wooden barrels for use as bins to collect used plastic bottles and aluminium cans for recycling.

 Edward Le Couteur

-A keen archaeologist and talented artist, Edward Le Couteur has volunteered with Jersey Heritage for the past five years.
+A keen archaeologist and talented artist, Edward Le Couteur has volunteered with Jersey Heritage since 2015.
 Edward began volunteering as a Visitor Host – at Jersey Museum and at La Hougue Bie – giving visitors a warm welcome, information and help.
-In 2016 Edward was a Guide for the Ice Age Island exhibition at Jersey Museum and each summer he has escorted visitors to the archaeological dig at Les Varines, explaining the importance of the IAI project – the site and the finds.
+In 2016 Edward was a Guide for the Ice Age Islandexhibition at Jersey Museum and in summer he escorted visitors to the archaeological dig at Les Varines, explaining the importance of the IAI project – the site and the finds.

 Volunteering with Jersey Heritage has helped to increase Edward’s knowledge about the history of his native island, his practical skills and also his confidence.

 A retired secondary school teacher specialising in Information Technology, crafts and woodwork, Dave has been volunteering with Jersey Heritage since 2015 in several roles.